karabayse/edabit/README.md

 * A strange pair of strings
 * Filter state names into categories
 * Exists a number higher
 * Remove numbers divisible by 13 from array
+* Eliminate odd numbers from array